Online Waviness Measurement

 AMEPA online measurements of the surface area profile provide fundamental advantages for the customer:

 The exemplary screenshot indicates the online Ra, Rz, RPc, and Wsa results over the coil length with the last microscopic image.
-Repeated warnings and alarm signals are displayed as soon as the ripple or roughness degree moves outside the tolerance determined for the customer-specific limits.
+Repeated warnings and alarm signals are displayed as soon as the waviness or roughness degree moves outside the tolerance determined for the customer-specific limits.
 The operator can immediately implement the necessary corrections without much loss of time.

 The good correlation of the determined parameters of the WMS waviness measuring system with values for waviness and roughness as measured in the laboratory is illustrated in the figures above.

-The individual microscopic images are taken in an overlapping manner to achieve the measuring length of 30 or 50 mm, which is required for the ripple measurement.
+The individual microscopic images are taken in an overlapping manner to achieve the measuring length of 30 or 50 mm, which is required for the waviness measurement.
 The stitching algorithm determines the alignment and specifies the displacement of the individual images, so they can be combined to form a long image strip.

 When the ripple on a steel sheet metal is located above the specified limits, the steel user will generally not accept the annealed and galvanized product for high value-added applications.
 Subsequent processing steps, especially painting, can lead to poor quality and product downgrading.
 This means that direct online measurement is always required in order to fully assess the surface area quality along the entire coil.